MultiSafepay/docs/content/api/orders/post_order_direct.md

 ```

 Creates a direct order.

-Depending the payment method, additional information should be provided.
+Depending on the payment method, additional information should be provided.
 See each payment method reference for additional information.

 Supported payment methods are:
 IDEAL, CREDITCARDS, PAYAFTER, EINVOICE, KLARNA, KLARNA_ACC, DIRDEB, DIRECTBANK, BANKTRANS, PAYPAL, BELFIUS, ING, KBC, ALIPAY